Guide

 04

-• Fewer than 20 employees in most industries (or below 10 in the scheduled industries listed above)
+• Fewer than 20 employees in most industries (fewer than 10 in scheduled industries)

 • Government establishments where employees are already covered under a separate provident fund scheme

 • Employees earning above Rs.
-15,000 basic salary can choose to opt out - though this does not exempt the employer from registering if the 20-employee threshold is met
+15,000 basic can choose to opt out - though this does not exempt the employer from registering once the threshold is met

-• Establishments that have their own superior provident fund scheme and have received specific exemption under Section 17 of the EPF Act
+• Establishments with their own superior provident fund scheme approved under Section 17 of the EPF Act

 05